Creating spacious conversations…

 I am #YourQueerTherapist (Hi!
 My pronouns are she/her/hers–what are yours?).
 More than doing “gay-affirming therapy,” my practice is informed by queer theory.

 This means I understand the impact of the gender binary, heteronormativity, homonormativity, and cisnormativity on your identity and your life.
 It also means I question the taken-for-granted assumptions our culture imposes about gender, sexuality, sex, relationships, and identity.
 It means I get that as a parent, nothing in our culture prepared you to have a gender creative 6-year-old or a nonbinary teen.
 It also means I’m sex-positive and poly-friendly and won’t freak out if you bring your partners and their partners to a session.
 This isn’t therapy for queers; it’s therapy that’s queered.
-Oh, and I wrote a book about this, too.
+Oh, and I wrote three books about this, too.

 A Therapist’s Therapist (and a therapist for youth workers)

 When you do this work, you want someone who knows the work, and knows it well.
 Whether or not the stuff of your practice is central to the concerns that bring you to therapy, I appreciate that doing this work is more than just a job.

 If you’re a therapist or youth worker who wants: to learn how to diagnose; write thorough assessments; ignore issues of power and privilege; focus on clients’ “personal choices and responsibility;” and maintain fidelity to a particular evidence-based practice, DO NOT CALL ME.

 On the other hand, if you would like to: cultivate your understanding of and skills in narrative approaches; nurture your capacity for self-reflexivity through deliberate practice; develop your practice to support queer and trans folks; enhance your cultural responsiveness and accountability; gain competence in family therapy; and practice relational responsibility and an ethic of care, then BY ALL MEANS CALL ME.